 Resources for Community & Referring Physicians

-As one of the country’s preeminent academic medical centers, NYU Langone provides fertile ground for our gifted investigators, who continue to set the bar high for biomedical research.
+As one of the country’s preeminent academic medical centers, NYU Langone provides fertile ground for our gifted investigators, who continue to set the bar high for biomedical and behavioral research.

 Our institution houses more than 800 research faculty and postdoctoral fellows in more than 550,000 square feet of research space.
-In addition, our 16-story facility for biomedical research is set to open in 2017.
+In addition, our 16-story facility for biomedical research is housed in NYU Langone's new Science Building.
 If your patient is interested in participating in a clinical trial, a referral to NYU Langone will ensure that he or she is seen by leading researchers in state-of-the-art facilities.

 As your patient considers his or her clinical research options, we’ll make sure you’re involved every step of the way.
 Our number one priority is the health and safety of our participants, and collaboration with treating physicians is the first step in ensuring that the participant has a positive and safe clinical research experience.

-You can get information about some of our current trials by accessing a list of NYU School of Medicine studies at clinicaltrials.gov.
+You can get information about some of our current trials by accessing a list of NYU Langone studies at clinicaltrials.gov.
 Not all of our trials are viewable through this link, however.
 For more information about our currently available clinical trials, you can contact us at 646-754-7431.